1. general principles / scope of application

 7.1 The contracting parties shall be entitled and obligated, without regard to fault, to correct any inaccuracies and defects in their performance that become known.
 You are obliged to inform the contractual partner of this without delay.

-7.2 This claim of the Client shall become statute-barred within one year from the end of the year in which the claim arose and the Client obtains knowledge of the circumstances giving rise to the claim and the person of the debtor or fails to obtain such knowledge due to gross negligence.
+7.2 This claim of the contracting party shall become statute-barred within one year from the end of the year in which the claim arose and the contracting party obtains knowledge of the circumstances giving rise to the claim and of the person of the debtor or fails to obtain such knowledge due to gross negligence.

 8. liability / compensation

-8.1 If the Contractor is liable for damage caused by slight negligence on the basis of applicable law, liability shall only exist in the event of a breach of material obligations arising from the contractual relationship (cardinal obligations) or the fulfillment of which makes the proper performance of the contract possible in the first place and on the observance of which a Customer can and may regularly rely.
+8.2 The User shall only be liable for slightly negligent breaches of duty if these are essential duties arising from the contractual relationship (cardinal duties) or such duties whose fulfillment makes the proper execution of the contract possible in the first place and on whose compliance the contractual partner can and may regularly rely.
 This liability is limited to the typical damage foreseeable at the time the terms and conditions become effective.
-The Contractor shall be liable for personal injury and for damage due to gross negligence (gross negligence and intent) in accordance with the statutory provisions.
-This shall also apply mutatis mutandis to damage caused by third parties engaged by the Contractor.
+The User shall be liable for personal injury and for damage caused by gross negligence or wilful misconduct in accordance with the statutory provisions.
+This shall also apply mutatis mutandis to damage caused by third parties engaged by the user.

-8.2 Claims for damages by the Client shall become statute-barred within one year from the end of the year in which the claim arose and the Client learned of the circumstances giving rise to the claim and the person of the debtor or did not learn of them through gross negligence.
-Claims for which liability is assumed in accordance with 8.1 shall be excluded from this.
+8.3 The contracting party’s claims for damages shall become time-barred within one year from the end of the year in which the claim arose and the contracting party obtained knowledge of the circumstances giving rise to the claim and the person of the debtor or failed to obtain such knowledge through gross negligence.
+Excluded from this are claims based on injury to life, body or health as well as claims based on grossly negligent or intentional conduct of the user or his vicarious agents.

-8.3 If the Contractor performs the work with the assistance of third parties and warranty and/or liability claims arise against these third parties in this context, the Contractor shall assign these claims to the Client.
-In this case, the Customer shall seek satisfaction from these third parties as a matter of priority and shall only be entitled to demand satisfaction from the Contractor after the unsuccessful expiry of a reasonable deadline set by the Customer.
+8.4 If the User performs the work with the assistance of third parties and warranty and/or liability claims arise against these third parties in this context, the User shall assign these claims to the Contractual Partner.
+In this case, the Contractual Partner shall seek satisfaction from these third parties as a matter of priority and shall only be entitled to demand satisfaction from the User after the unsuccessful expiry of a reasonable deadline set by the Contractual Partner.

 9. secrecy / data protection

-9.1 The Contractor undertakes to maintain absolute silence about all business matters coming to its knowledge, in particular business and trade secrets as well as any information it receives about the nature, scope of operation and practical activities of the Client.
+9.1 The contracting parties undertake to maintain absolute silence about all business matters coming to their knowledge, in particular business and trade secrets as well as any information they receive about the nature, scope of operation and practical activities of the other contracting party.

-9.2 Furthermore, the Contractor undertakes to maintain secrecy vis-à-vis third parties regarding the entire content of the Work as well as all information and circumstances that it has received in connection with the creation of the Work, in particular also regarding the data of the Client’s clients.
+9.2 Furthermore, the User undertakes to maintain confidentiality vis-à-vis third parties regarding the entire content of the Work as well as all information and circumstances received in connection with the creation of the Work, in particular also regarding the data of clients of the Contractual Partner.

-9.3 The Contractor shall be released from the duty of confidentiality vis-à-vis any assistants and substitutes it uses.
+9.3 The User shall be released from the duty of confidentiality with respect to any assistants and representatives of which it makes use.
 However, he shall transfer the duty of confidentiality to them in full and shall be liable for their breach of the duty of confidentiality as for his own breach.

 9.4 The duty of confidentiality shall also extend beyond the end of this contractual relationship.
 Exceptions exist in the case of legally required statements.

-9.5 The Contractor shall be entitled to process personal data entrusted to it within the scope of the purpose of the contractual relationship.
-The Customer warrants to the Contractor that all measures required by law have been taken for this purpose.
+9.5 The User shall be entitled to process personal data entrusted to it within the scope of the purpose of the contractual relationship.
+The Contractual Partner warrants to the User that all measures required by law have been taken for this purpose.

 10. fee

-10.1 Upon completion of the agreed work, the Contractor shall receive a fee in accordance with the agreement between the Client and the Contractor.
+10.1 Upon completion of the agreed work, the User shall receive a fee in accordance with the agreement between the Contractual Partner and the User.
 This fee is payable within 30 days from the date of invoice, unless otherwise stated on the invoice.

 10.2.
-The Contractor shall be entitled to submit interim invoices in accordance with the progress of the work and to demand payment on account in accordance with the respective progress.
-The fee shall be due in each case upon invoicing by the Contractor.
+The User shall be entitled to submit interim invoices in accordance with the progress of the work and to demand payment on account in accordance with the respective progress.
+The fee shall be due in each case upon invoicing by the User.
 Unless otherwise agreed, the invoice must be paid within 7 days.

-10.3 The Contractor shall in each case issue an invoice entitling to input tax deduction with all legally required features.
+10.3 The User shall in each case issue an invoice entitling to input tax deduction with all legally required features.

-10.4 Any cash expenses, out-of-pocket expenses, travel expenses, etc. incurred shall be reimbursed additionally by the Principal against invoicing by the Contractor.
+10.4 Any cash outlays, expenses, travel costs, etc. incurred shall be additionally reimbursed by the contractual partner against invoicing by the user.

 In the case of an hourly fee, the number of hours to be expected for the entire work shall be taken as a basis.
-The expenses saved are agreed as a lump sum of 40 percent of the fee for those services which the Contractor has not yet performed by the date of termination of the contractual relationship.
-The parties shall be entitled to prove that the actually saved expenses or the earnings were higher or lower due to the use of the manpower elsewhere or possible but maliciously omitted…
+The saved expenses are agreed as a lump sum of 40 percent of the fee for those services which the User has not yet provided by the date of termination of the contractual relationship.
+The parties shall be entitled to prove that the expenses actually saved or the earnings were higher or lower as a result of the labor being used elsewhere or possibly but maliciously omitted.

-If the scope of the order is reduced by at least 10% but less than 25%, the discount shall be reduced accordingly by the proportion by which the scope of the order is proportionately reduced.
+If the project is completed after at least 75% but less than 90% of the agreed order quota has been utilized, the discount granted shall be reduced accordingly by the proportion by which the agreed order quota has been undercut.

 Deviations from this provision require express agreement.

-10.7 The Contractor may refuse further performance with respect to the same order and any other existing orders with the Client if any interim invoices are not paid within the agreed period.
+10.7 The User may refuse further performance with respect to the same order and any other existing orders with the Contractual Partner if any interim invoices are not paid within the agreed period.
 This shall not affect the assertion of further claims resulting from non-payment.

 11. electronic invoicing

-The Contractor is entitled to send invoices to the Client in electronic form.
-The Client agrees to the sending of invoices in electronic form by the Contractor.
+The User is entitled to send invoices to the Contractual Partner in electronic form.
+The Contractual Partner agrees to the sending of invoices in electronic form by the User.

 12. duration of the contract